microsoft/hlsl-specs/proposals/0049-variable-groupshared-memory.md

 The PSV0 metadata structure is extended to include:

-* **`GroupSharedLimit`**: A 32-bit unsigned integer field indicating the shader-declared group shared memory limit in bytes.
+* **`GroupSharedUsage`**: A 32-bit unsigned integer field indicating the actual group shared memory usage in bytes.
-  - **Value = 0**: No `GroupSharedLimit` attribute was specified; runtime validation should enforce the legacy limit (32 KB for CS/AS, 28 KB for MS).
+  - This value represents the computed static group shared memory usage of the shader.
-  - **Value > 0**: The shader explicitly declared a limit; runtime validation must ensure that Static group shared usage ≤ `MaxGroupSharedMemoryPerGroup[CS/AS/MS]`
+  - Runtime validation must ensure that this usage value ≤ `MaxGroupSharedMemoryPerGroup[CS/NS/AS/MS]`

 This metadata enables the runtime to:
-* Validate that the shader's declared limit is compatible with the device's capabilities at pipeline creation time.
+* Validate that the shader's actual group shared memory usage is compatible with the device's capabilities at pipeline creation time.
 * Provide clear error messages when device limits would be exceeded.

 ### Validation Changes